lemire/SIMDCompressionAndIntersection/README.md

 advancedbenchmarking/README.md

-where there is additional information.
+where there is additional information as well as links to real data sets.

 Acknowledgement